 - Fine Tuning: Flip the drum over and place it on a snare drum stand.
 Next, you’ll want to tighten the adjustment knob so that the snare wires have the right amount of tension against the resonant head.
 Play the drum with a stick in one hand while adjusting the knob with the other until you get the desired sound.

 Quick TipA lot of beginners tend to over-tighten their snare wires because they want to match the snare sound of their favorite record.
 It is important to understand that drums recorded in the studio have a lot of audio wizardry applied to them and therefore sound much different than live drums.
 If the snares are a bit too ‘buzzy’ for you, try running a small strip of electrical tape over one end of the wires (taped to the head itself) instead of tightening the crud out of the wires.
 This will still give you the resonance of the drum and the wires.

-What pitch should a snare drum be tuned to?
-While drums can certainly be tuned to specific pitches, there is no specific pitch that can (or should) be identified to tune a snare drum to as different drum sizes and materials will all impact how the drum will sound.
 It is always best to tune a drum to where it is resonating naturally.
+While drums can certainly be tuned to a specific pitch, there is no pitch that can (or should) be identified to tune a snare drum to as different drum sizes and materials will all impact how the drum will sound.

 How to make toms sound better?
 A lot of the same principles used on snare drums for this article apply directly to toms as well, with the obvious exception being the replacement of snare wires as toms do not generally have them.
 Various muffling techniques can help you to achieve the tom sound you desire.